23 Different Types of Flies in South Carolina

 The bee fly is also known as a flower or hoverfly due to its habit of hovering around flowers to feed on the nectar.

-While the bee fly may not look like a bee, it does provide similar pollination services as a bee, helping to spread pollen from flower to flower.
+While the bee fly may not look like a bee, it does provide pollination services similar to those of a bee, helping to spread pollen from flower to flower.

-It is also essential for controlling insect populations in the area and feeding on other insects, such as caterpillars, aphids, and beetle larvae.
+It is also essential for controlling insect populations and feeding on other insects, such as caterpillars, aphids, and beetle larvae.

 19. Black Blow Fly